tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 If you want to share the full series, you can do so by sharing the link `<base-url>/series/<series-name>`

-## Show warning for outdated content
+## Showing a Warning for outdated content

 You can provide an outdated warning for viewers reading posts older than a certain number of days.
 This is useful if your posts have time-sensitive information that may become incorrect over time.